Environmental impact of war: Strontium-90

+Strontium-90 is considered one of the most dangerous radioactive elements.
+This is because it is highly radiotoxic and it has a very long half-life.
+In addition to polluting the soil, Strontium-90 can also pollute water, such as oceans and rivers.
+Strontium-90 is highly dangerous for marine life.

+The chemical is so powerful, that it was rumored to be one of the causes that lead to the Fukushima nuclear accident in 2011. samples were taking around the plant in 2005 and high levels of concentrated Strontium-90 was found covering the Fukushima Dai-ichi Nuclear power station, with levels of the element rising and even exceeding prior levels after the samples were collected 7 years prior.

 Depleted uranium munitions

 The use of depleted uranium in munitions is controversial because of numerous questions about potential long-term health effects.
 Normal functioning of the kidney, brain, liver, heart, and numerous other systems can be affected by uranium exposure, because in addition to being weakly radioactive, uranium is a toxic metal.
 It remains weakly radioactive because of its long half-life.
 The aerosol produced during impact and combustion of depleted uranium munitions can potentially contaminate wide areas around the impact sites or can be inhaled by civilians and military personnel.
 In a three-week period of conflict in Iraq during 2003, it was estimated over 1000 tons of depleted uranium munitions were used mostly in cities.
 The U.S. Department of Defense claims that no human cancer of any type has been seen as a result of exposure to either natural or depleted uranium.

 Yet, U.S. DoD studies using cultured cells and laboratory rodents continue to suggest the possibility of leukemogenic, genetic, reproductive, and neurological effects from chronic exposure.

 In addition, the UK Pensions Appeal Tribunal Service in early 2004 attributed birth defect claims from a February 1991 Gulf War combat veteran to depleted uranium poisoning.
 Campaign Against Depleted Uranium (Spring, 2004) Also, a 2005 epidemiology review concluded: "In aggregate the human epidemiological evidence is consistent with increased risk of birth defects in offspring of persons exposed to DU."

 According to a 2011 study by Alaani et al., depleted uranium exposure was either a primary cause or related to the cause of the birth defect and cancer increases.
 According to a 2012 journal article by Al-Hadithi et al., existing studies and research evidence does not show a "clear increase in birth defects" or a "clear indication of a possible environmental exposure including depleted uranium".
 The article further states that "there is actually no substantial evidence that genetic defects can arise from parental exposure to DU in any circumstances."